Soft Wash vs. Water Blasting: Why Your Auckland Home Needs a Gentle Touch

 Runoff from exterior cleaning does not disappear into thin air; it enters stormwater systems and, eventually, receiving environments like streams and the Hauraki Gulf.
 Auckland Council expects trades to work in ways that minimise contamination loads and avoid careless discharge down drains.
 That is not greenwash — it is basic site discipline: know where water goes, control the volume leaving the property, and avoid leaving concentrated product where it should not be.

-Our stormwater management protocol includes bunding or blocking drains where required, controlled application rates, and pre-soaking or rinsing vegetation at risk of overspray so landscaping does not bear the brunt of the job.
+Whether we're working in Ponsonby, Remuera, or out in West Auckland, our stormwater management protocol includes bunding or blocking drains where required, controlled application rates, and pre-soaking or rinsing vegetation at risk of overspray so landscaping does not bear the brunt of the job.
 We use biodegradable products suited to professional exterior washing and sequence work so rinse water is as dilute as practical by the time it leaves the site.
+This same discipline applies to our driveway and hardscape work, where runoff volumes are higher.
 None of that replaces common sense on the day — wind direction, neighbour's washing on the line, pets — but it does mean the clean is organised around Auckland's real environmental constraints, not just whatever is fastest for the operator.

 Ready to See the Difference?